Already have a Username/Password for REVISTA DE ESTUDOS DA LINGUAGEM?

 1. General standards

-a) Revista de Estudos da Linguagem is devoted to publishing high quality articles dealing with Linguistic Theory and Analysis and accepts electronic submissions of original,unpublished texts (articles and reviews).
+a) Revista de Estudos da Linguagem is devoted to publishing high quality articles dealing with Linguistic Theory and Linguistic Analysis and accepts electronic submissions of original,unpublished texts (articles and reviews).

-b) Each author may submit only one text per issue of the journal and, having had a text published, can only submit others after a 3 issue wait period.
+b) Each author may submit only one text per issue of the journal and, having had a text published, can only submit oanother after a 3 issue wait period.

 c) The text cannot be submitted concomitantly to another journal.

 d) Texts may be written in Portuguese, English, French, or Spanish.

-e) For multiple authors texts, all authors must be registered as users of the journal; additionally, all authors must be indicated on the the submission page by the submitting author.
+e) For multiple author submissions, all authors must be registered as users of the journal; additionally, all authors must be listed on the the submission page by the submitting author.

-f) The text should be properly revised and edited by the author.
-The editorial committee reserves the right to make further revisions and necessary style and textual changes.
+f) The submitted text should be properly revised and edited by the author.
+The editorial committee, when deeming necessary, will make further revisions and style and textual changes.
 Texts which fail to comply with with the journal's standards of form, style and content will be rejected.

 g) Reproduction for commercial purposes of any text published in the journal is prohibited.